 Latest News from National Restaurant Association

-- Public Affairs confab takes on industry’s top issues
+- Public Affairs Conference tackles top industry issues

 Federal Legislative Issues: Affordable Care Act